hut/panban/README.md

 A modular kanban tool with swappable front-ends and database interfaces.

-This project is still in alpha phase, expect everything to change.
+This project is an early (albeit functional) prototype, not actively in development anymore.

 # Key bindings